 The Group has received training and employment grant income from Irish development agencies.
 Subject to existence of certain conditions specified in the grant agreements, this income may become repayable.
-No such conditions existed as at December 31, 2021.
-However, if the income were to become repayable, the maximum amounts repayable as at December 31, 2021 would amount to US\$3,095,000 (2020: US\$3,130,000).
+No such conditions existed as at December 31, 2022.
+However, if the income were to become repayable, the maximum amounts repayable as at December 31, 2022 would amount to US\$3,259,509 (2021: US\$3,095,000).

-To mitigate the financial impact of the Covid-19 outbreak, the Company has availed of governmental supports.
-In 2020, the Company received US\$4.5 million of Paycheck Protection Program ("PPP") loans and in 2021, a further US\$1.8 million of PPP loans were received.
-All of the loans received to date under the program have been forgiven by the US government before December 31, 2021 and therefore no liability for these loans exists at December 31, 2021.
+To mitigate the financial impact of the Covid-19 outbreak, the Group availed of governmental supports.
+In 2020, the Group received US\$4.5 million of Paycheck Protection Program ("PPP") loans and in 2021, a further US\$1.8 million of PPP loans were received.
+All of the loans received to date under the program have been forgiven by the US government before December 31, 2022 and therefore no liability for these loans exists at December 31, 2022.